 Furniture: A crib and mattress, a dresser, and a change table (listed together because most folks buy them as a set!) and a bassinet (optional).
 I personally don’t see the need for a separate dresser and change table, because all our kiddo’s clothes and diaper stuff fit into a single dresser (we had an extra one we weren’t using, so didn’t need to purchase one).

 We also got a hand-me-down crib – until then, I was seriously considering just adding a mattress to the Pack n Play and using it as the crib (don’t judge!).
 I love my sister’s Simmons Revello set, tho.
-It’s survived both my niece and nephew (and, for reference, his nickname is Bam-Bam), so it’s fair to say the furniture is pretty damn durable.
+It’s survived both my dainty niece and destructive nephew (for reference, his nickname is Bam-Bam).
+It’s fair to say the furniture is pretty damn durable.
 And I think it’s pretty stylish, too.
 I’d use that as a starting point in your search.

 If you’re like us and plan on having your newborn in your bedroom for a good while, but want him to have his own sleep space, a bassinet might be a good idea.
-(Full disclosure: we didn’t use a bassinet, we used a Rock ‘n Play with the cushions and accessories removed… they’re not AAP-recommended since most don’t lay completely flat, but it’s what worked for us.)
 Otherwise, if you have the space, there’s no reason the crib can’t be in your bedroom until you’re ready to move baby to his own room.

 Crib Bedding: A couple mattress pads, several fitted crib sheets.
 Like with baby’s clothing, we went full organic with this stuff, too.
 I mean, the majority of his infancy was gonna be spent with his face all up on his bedding, so I wanted it as natural and non-toxic as possible.
 You guessed it… Burts Bees to the rescue!
 And bonus – they had sheets that matched our Winnie the pooh theme (#winning)!